Lower provisions lift SocGen third-quarter net profit

-PARIS Societe Generale, France's second-biggest listed bank, posted a 57 percent rise in the third-quarter net profit as a drop in loan-loss provisions helped offset revenue weakness in French retail banking and equities trading.
+PARIS Societe Generale (SOGN.PA), France's second-biggest listed bank, posted a 57 percent rise in the third-quarter net profit as a drop in loan-loss provisions helped offset revenue weakness in French retail banking and equities trading.

 SocGen is keeping faith with its emerging markets exposure, cutting costs, and increasing cross-selling of products between business lines to better compete for market share in the absence of good growth at home.

-Revenues, excluding non-economic items, fell 1.8 percent to 5.9 billion euros (7.36 billion US dollar) in what it called "an adverse environment".
+Revenues, excluding non-economic items, fell 1.8 percent to 5.9 billion euros (4.60 billion pounds) in what it called "an adverse environment".

 Weak demand, low interest rates and a regulatory cap on processing fees weighed on its retail banking performance in France, where revenue fell 3.2 percent.
 Revenues were flat in Russia, but increased strongly in Africa.